 Most thermal deviations are identified only after operators review trends or physically inspect the cooler. iFactory AI delivers immediate alerts the moment abnormal thermal patterns begin forming.

 Thermal AI continuously evaluates clinker bed height and thermal consistency across the cooler surface.
 Uneven bed profiles are identified instantly, allowing operators to correct grate speed and airflow imbalance before efficiency drops.
+Stable bed depth is the foundation of effective cooling optimization.

 AI models detect red river formations through abnormal thermal concentration patterns and localized heat breakthrough between grate plates.
 Operators receive alerts before visible mechanical damage occurs.
+Early grate protection is the key outcome of detecting red river events in their earliest stage.

 The platform tracks thermal uniformity across the clinker cooler and identifies airflow imbalance, overloaded cooling zones, and unstable discharge temperatures that affect kiln heat recovery efficiency.
+Optimized thermal distribution directly reduces kiln fuel consumption and improves secondary air quality for the energy savings cement plants depend on.

 iFactory AI predicts regions of excessive grate thermal loading and generates maintenance alerts before structural grate damage develops, helping plants avoid emergency shutdowns and cooler rebuild costs.
+Grate protection intelligence works in combination with red river detection to provide complete cooler coverage.

 Edge AI Deployment for Cement Plant Environments